cruzz77/data_cleaning_pipeline/README.md

-# Data Cleaning Pipeline using Z-Test
+# Real Time Data Cleaning Pipeline using Z-Test

 Python-based pipeline to automatically detect and remove outliers from datasets using the Z-Test statistical method.
-This project is designed for data preprocessing, anomaly detection, and ensuring clean input data for machine learning or analytics pipelines.
+This project can take Real time Data from yfinance or a user can upload a csv file and it is designed for data preprocessing, anomaly detection, and ensuring clean input data for machine learning or analytics pipelines.

 ## Features